antonbantou/BadTradingCompany/README.md

 and frankly, would rather I work on this myself.
 Don't want to work on a project that I had no say in deciding the topic.

+The part of the program that was offloaded to my friend before he quit it (by nature of him being unable to pass it), the program to retrieve the prices of cryptocurrency and generally learning how to work with the API was returned to me unfinished and nonfunctional, not to mention grossly innefficient.
+Given that it was given to me on thursday night, I hope you understand my needing a spot of extra time to learn and set up a functional program to communicate to an API and retrieve the prices (though even that is in the broadest terms).

 As it is, the program is barebones - most of my time was spent figuring out tkinter, and trying to get the graph to update live.
 Not much luck yet - may simply implement a refresh button and make my life that much simpler.
 The program supports making accounts, which it saves locally on a txt